colineablin/kr1920/Project.md

   <img height="50" src="Pictures/names.jpg">
 </p>

-Here, we could think that italo is associated to FName1, kolohe to FName2 etc … But not in reality thanks to the permutation.
+Here, we could think that Italo is associated to FName1, kolohe to FName2 etc … But not in reality thanks to the permutation.
 It will also be useful to use this predicate as we will give « indications » to the variable thanks to the hints of the enigma.

 ### Second part of the code :